-LLC and Corporation are two most selected types of business entities for non-residents in Delaware.
+LLC and Corporation are the two most selected types of business entities in Delaware for non-residents.
 Still, many owners eyeing Delaware tend to wonder which one is better for their new business venture setup.

 Below are key differences between Delaware LLC vs Corporation, which can help you to make rational decisions.

 1. Certain attributes shared by both LLC and Corp in Delaware